 The welcome drinks were poured and the canapés were served.
 They were a great start to the evening with delicious dumplings, spring rolls, mushroom tartlets and asparagus wrapped in bacon.

-We were also serenaded by carollers and a Scottish Highlands band throughout the evening.
-Not my favourite forms of entertainment but you have to expect this type of cheese at Christmas events.
+We were also serenaded by carolers and a Scottish Highlands band throughout the evening.
+Not my favorite form of entertainment but you have to expect this type of cheese at Christmas events.

 The main course was a Turkey Ballotine with cranberry, sweet potato puree and buttered asparagus and was the highlight of the meal for me.

 There was a plum pudding covered in brandy and lit on fire for dessert, served with ice-cream.
 Traditional but I would have much preferred a piece of pie.
 You can’t beat a nice piece of pie.

 I didn’t stick around for tea and coffee but quickly ate my after-dinner macarons and truffles before leaving.